 Don’t worry about fingerprints; this will slightly frost the surface, which is a good thing for realism.
 Most of the fingerprints will be lost once the resin has fully cured, and it does smooth out a bit more after this stage.

 Use a rolling pin to lightly squish the piece on the drying mat into a flatter shape to mimic the thickness of old glass.

 Note: Once food items are used for resin, they should not be used for food again.

-Leave to set in a cool environment for at least 4-5 hours.
+Leave the resin to set in a cool environment for at least 4-5 hours.
 Then you are free to drill the resin charms and do as you wish with your faux sea glass!

-Ready to try making your own jewelry with resin but hesitant to get started?
-I get it.
-Who wants to spend an afternoon making something only to find it’s something you wouldn’t show anyone!
-It’s why I wrote the PDF ebook, Resin Jewelry Making.
-I help beginners get started with the simple, but essential steps they need to make something that they can’t wait to show off.
-Buy now and it arrives in your inbox in minutes!
+That’s why I wrote the PDF ebook Resin Jewelry Making.
+I help beginners get started with the simple — but essential — steps they need to make something that they can’t wait to show off.
+Buy now and it’ll arrive in your inbox in minutes!

 Unpublished Blog Posts of Resin Obsession, LLC © 2021 Resin Obsession, LLC